 To ensure safe prescribing practices for elderly patients with polypharmacy, conduct regular multidisciplinary medication reviews at least annually or more frequently based on patient safety and health needs.
-These reviews should involve discussing the purpose, benefits, risks, and patient understanding of all prescribed, over-the-counter, and complementary medicines, including adherence and any difficulties with administration or side effects 1.
+These reviews should involve discussing the purpose, benefits, risks, and patient understanding of all prescribed, over-the-counter, and complementary medicines, including adherence and any difficulties with administration or side effects NICE.

-When prescribing opioids or other high-risk medicines for persistent non-cancer pain in older adults, exercise particular caution due to increased sensitivity and risk of adverse effects, balancing pain management with safety considerations (Guerriero, 2017).
+When prescribing opioids or other high-risk medicines for persistent non-cancer pain in older adults, exercise particular caution due to increased sensitivity and risk of adverse effects, balancing pain management with safety considerations Guerriero 2017.

 Key References